xMrFinlandx/WorldGraphEditorDocumentation/README.md

 ### Types of Node Connections

-- **Non Directed** — Default connection.
+- **Undirected** — Default connection.
 Transitions between passages is allowed in any direction.
 - **Shortcut** — Indicates that the passage is initially accessible from only one side (e.g., a locked door that opens from the other side).
 Can be used in [custom port implementations](#custom-port-implementation) to block transitions based on conditions.
-- **Single Directed** — A connection that allows movement only in the specified direction.
+- **One-Way** — A connection that allows movement only in the specified direction.

 The connection type can be configured in the context menu, which opens by right-clicking an existing connection.